ComputeCanada/magic_castle/docs/README.md

 Defines the label of the Azure location where the cluster will be created (i.e.: `eastus`).

 **Requirement**: Must be a valid Azure location.
-To get the list of available location, you can use Azure CLI : `az account list-locations -o table`.
+To get the list of available locations, you can use Azure CLI: `az account list-locations -o table`.

 **Post build modification effect**: rebuild of all resources at next `terraform apply`.